sigstore/cosign/doc/cosign_verify-blob-attestation.md

       --insecure-ignore-tlog                            ignore transparency log verification, to be used when an artifact signature has not been uploaded to the transparency log.
 Artifacts cannot be publicly verified when not included in a log
       --key string                                      path to the public key file, KMS URI or Kubernetes Secret --offline                                         only allow offline verification
-      --rekor-url string                                [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev")
+      --policy strings                                  specify CUE or Rego files will be using for validation --rekor-url string                                [EXPERIMENTAL] address of rekor STL server (default "https://rekor.sigstore.dev")
       --rfc3161-timestamp string                        path to RFC3161 timestamp FILE --sct string                                      path to a detached Signed Certificate Timestamp, formatted as a RFC6962 AddChainResponse struct.
 If a certificate contains an SCT, verification will check both the detached and embedded SCTs.